John D. Hamaker: Climate cycles

 The Earth's soil is demineralized during every interglacial period, the short 10,000-year warm period between every 90,000-year glacial period which is within the current Ice Age or Quaternary Period encompassing the Pleistocene and Holocene, or current interglacial.
 This causes a decline in the world's forests and other vegetation which are carbon dioxide sinks, and so more carbon dioxide is released into the atmosphere.
 Carbon dioxide levels in Earth's atmosphere rose throughout the 20th century and continue to do so.
 Excessive heat from the sun is trapped by CO2 and other greenhouse gases, affecting global climate.
 Hamaker explained the 100,000-year cycle of major ice ages by postulating that the greenhouse effect takes place mainly in the tropics, which receives the most sun, instead of in polar regions.

 Polar expansion

-When temperature differences between the poles and the tropics increase, a cycle of heavy wind, hurricanes, storms and tornadoes occurs.How Global Warming May Cause The Next Ice Age, Thom Hartmann, adapted from chapter in The Last Hours of Ancient Sunlight, Three Rivers Press More evaporated moisture is carried to higher latitudes where it is deposited in ice and snow, the eventual result being glaciation and another ice age.
-Record snow in the Northern hemisphere and the shortening of the growing season is a prevailing pattern.
+When temperature differences between the poles and the tropics increase, a cycle of heavy wind, hurricanes, storms and tornadoes occurs.
+More evaporated moisture is carried to higher latitudes where it is deposited in ice and snow, the eventual result being glaciation and another ice age.
+Record snow in the Northern Hemisphere and the shortening of the growing season is a prevailing pattern.
 As glaciers advance and recede during each ice age, they grind down rocks in their path.
 The mineral-rich dust is distributed over the Earth's surface, by powerful wind and water systems, remineralizing soils and enlivening plant life.